 Significant plan changes: After FEMA's initial determination of reasonable assurance, it continues to monitor preparedness at each site.
-FEMA must receive any significant change to previously approved plans/procedures for review and approval.
-A significant change is one involving the evaluation and assessment of a planning standard, or a matter which, if presented with the plan, needs to be considered by the Deputy Administrator of Resilience (or designee).
-This change would be considered in order to decide that ORO plans/procedures and preparedness efforts are (1) adequate to protect the health and safety of the public living in vicinity of the commercial NPP by providing reasonable assurance that OROs can take appropriate protective measures in the event of a radiological incident; and (2) capable of being implemented.
+FEMA receives any significant change to previously approved plans/procedures for review and approval.
+A significant change is one involving the evaluation and assessment of a planning standard or a matter which, if presented with the plan, is considered by the Deputy Administrator of Resilience (or designee).
+This change is considered to decide if ORO plans/procedures and preparedness efforts are (1) adequate to protect the health and safety of the public living in the vicinity of the commercial NPP by providing reasonable assurance that OROs can take appropriate protective measures in the event of a radiological incident; and (2) capable of being implemented.
 However, the RA may determine that certain procedures, such as holding a public meeting or a complete exercise, are unnecessary when reviewing these changes.
-In this case, the existing approval remains in effect during review of the change.
+The existing approval remains in effect during the review of the change.
 OROs review their plans annually to ensure that all information is current, regardless of whether any changes need approval.

-Periodic requirements: In addition to approving significant changes, FEMA employs an assessment strategy to ensure maintenance of reasonable assurance.
-This strategy includes biennial evaluation of specified exercises and drills, SAVs, the annual plan review, and the ALC from the state to FEMA certifying the completion of other elements necessitated by NUREG-0654/FEMA-REP-1, Rev. 2.
+Periodic requirements: In addition to approving significant changes, FEMA employs a biennial assessment strategy to ensure the maintenance of reasonable assurance.
+This strategy includes the evaluation of specified exercises and drills, SAVs, the annual plan review, and the ALC from the state to FEMA certifying the completion of other elements necessitated by NUREG-0654/FEMA-REP-1, Rev. 2.
 These other elements include things such as training and the updating of public emergency information.